kikuchiyo/app_development_en/app_mgmt/getting_started_app_management.md

 2. Click the application to authorize for accessing assets and data.

-## Step 4: Test authorization
+## Step 4: Test Authorization

 After an application is purchased and the asset authorization is completed, you can test authorization through **API Service > API Test**.
 This tool can verify whether the authorization is successful or not when client data is obtained through the EnOS™ API.

-## Step 5: Develop applications with EnOS™ SDK offline
+## Step 5: Develop Applications with EnOS™ SDK Offline

 EnOS™ provides EnOS™ APIs and supporting Java SDKs to help you quickly develop applications offline.